nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-* `findPolicy Insurance` Find clients with Insurance Policy as their tag
+* `findPolicy Insurance` Find clients with Insurance as their tag

 ![result for findPolicy Insurance](images/findPolicyInsurance.png)